The 9-Word Email: The Easy, Compelling and Quick Way To Make More Money with Joe Polish, Dean Jackson, Jennifer Hudye, and Alex Moscow

-Jennifer Hudye was looking to fill her upcoming workshop in May.
+Jennifer Hudye was looking to fill her workshop.
 Dean Jackson suggested sending out one simple email and it resulted in 23 responses and 6 sales in less than 24 hours.
 This episode of I Love Marketing is the conversation about this remarkable success story.
 Jennifer Hudye is the founder of Conscious Copy & Co.

 Here’s a glance at what you’ll learn from Jennifer, Alex, Joe and Dean in this episode: